mechmotum/skijumpdesign/README.rst

 Introduction
 ============

-An equivalent fall height ski jump design tool based on the work presented in [1]_.
+A ski jump design tool for equivalent fall height based on the work presented in [1]_.
 Includes a library for 2D skiing simulations and a graphical web application for designing ski jumps.
 It is written in Python backed by NumPy, SciPy, SymPy, Cython, matplotlib, Plotly, and Dash.